jachinte/frascati-binaries/README.md

 This repository contains a customized version of the FraSCAti binaries (v1.4), including:

 #### Scpecify classpath in components compilation
-It is a common situation that projects depend on java classes not in the source folder but in external `jar` files.
+It is a common situation that projects depend on java classes not included in the source folder(s) but in external `jar` files.
 Compiling this projects with the original FrASCAti binaries is not possible.
 With these binaries, you can optionally specify a third parameter including the classpath as you would do when using `javac`.

 ##### Example:
 ```bash